 - 1 Cup of all-purpose flour;

 - 3/4 Teaspoon of salt;

 - 3/4 Cup of whole milk (you could also substitute for almond milk or soy milk);

 - 1 whole egg.

 Give it a try, and tell us how fluffy those pancakes were.

 Gift Ideas for Your Child

 No matter how you choose to celebrate, we hope you and your family have a wonderful Valentine’s Day!
-Is your child due for a dental cleaning?
+You can bring them to our office for additional treatments that strengthen their teeth or undergo a consultation to determine if there’s anything that requires professional care.
+Is your child due for a dental cleaning or fluoride treatment application?
 Schedule their pediatric dental appointment with us today!